Andreas-Filsinger/OrgaMon-HTTP2/nginx/README.md

 My Steps to do this:

 * Take one of your "Raspberry Pi 3"s
-* get the newest Version of the nginx-Build Script
+* get the newest Version of the nginx-Build Script. https://github.com/MatthewVance/nginx-build
 * add the line "--with-debug"
-* run it
+* run it (this takes 20 Minutes)
 * modify "ngx_event_openssl.c" like i did
 * in "nginx"-Path do make
 * in "nginx"-Path do make install